 Pony Express Riders of Iowa will blanket the state on Good Friday as they ride and collect donations to assist Iowans with disabilities.
-Palo Alto County Pony Express riders join in that effort.
+Palo Alto County Pony Express riders will join in that effort.

 For 50 years the Pony Express Riders of Iowa have dedicated their effort to provide greater opportunities for Iowans with disabilities.
 Each dollar raised by the Pony Express rides is directed toward the goal of helping Iowans with disabilities achieve maximum independence.
 Funds will benefit Easter Seals programs that assist people with disabilities.

 The Good Friday ride in Palo Alto County will be held April 14.

 Several groups will be out around Palo Alto County, according to Lynne Goeders, President of Palo Alto County Pony Express Riders.

 A group of riders will start in Mallard at 7 a.m. with a short meeting.
 Part of this group will begin the relay ride to Des Moines at 7:30 a.m.
 The riders will camp at Jefferson on Friday night.
 This is called the Ride 10.

 A small group Palo Alto riders will head to Ayrshire and collect donations.
 Another group of riders will split off and head to Curlew to collect donations.
 This group then travels to Ruthven, arriving at approximately 10 a.m., to parade through town on horseback collecting.

 From Ruthven, the horse riders will ride mile by mile into Emmetsburg.
 At the five-mile corner, this group will meet up with a crew that has been in Graettinger collecting donations.